-2.4.4 Group Remuneration and Nominations Committee
+2.4.4 Remuneration and Nomination Committee

-The Group Remuneration and Nominations Committee provides a framework for ensuring that the Bank complies with its regulatory requirements in respect of remuneration.
+The committee provides a framework for ensuring that the Bank complies with its regulatory requirements in respect of remuneration.
 It meets as required but at least twice annually.
 Its main functions are to: